 Implement Comprehensive watershed management. mitigation plans for identified flooding problems, as funding is made available.
 Floodplain management.
-Coordinate with Development Services Department to ensure new and redevelopment complies with development watershed master plan.
+Coordinate with Department Development Services to ensure development and redevelopment complies with watershed master plan.
 Respond promptly and effectively to drainage concerns by the citizens.